 Depositing to and Withdrawing from WebMoney

 The next step after creating an account is to load it with funds.
 You can do this via direct bank transfer, a cash-in terminal, exchange office, wire transfer or local WebMoney agent.
 You may also use other e-payment wallets or purchase WM cards at local retailers.
-Visit this page to find a location near you.

 Withdrawals from WebMoney accounts can be processed via bank wires, WM debit cards and cash at local exchange points.
-You can read more about withdrawing your funds here.

 WebMoney betting sites have it listed as a deposit option inside the cashier’s area.
 Log in to your account, head to the cashier and choose WebMoney for your deposit method.
 On screen instructions will tell you how to complete the deposit from there.